-The Wumujing 五木經 "Classic of the five wooden pieces" is a very short book on gaming authorship of which is attributed to the Tang period 唐 (618-907) writer Li Ao 李翱.
-It was commented by his contemporarian Yuan Ge 元革.
-It describes a board game called shupu 樗蒲 and originally explained the game with the help of drawings.
-The pieces were called zi 子, ma 馬 and wumu 五木.
+Wumujing 五木經 "Classic of the five wooden pieces" is a very short book on gaming authorship of which is attributed to the Tang-period 唐 (618-907) writer Li Ao 李翱 (774-836).
+It was commented by Yuan Ge 元革, a contemporarian.
+The book describes a board game called chupu 樗蒲 and added (in the original version) several drawings to explain individual moves.
+The pieces were called zi 子, ma 馬, and wumu 五木.
 The rules of the game said that if a gamer obtained six "horses" and tossed the "five wooden" pieces (wumu) he could obtain one of ten lots (cai 采), of which lu 盧, zhi 雉, du 犢 and bai 白 were the most precious.
 Such a lot allowed him to toss one more and to "strike a horse" (dama 打馬) or to "enter the pass" (guoguan 過關).